Damdami Taksal: Succession disputes

 After the death of Gurbachan Singh, there was a succession dispute between Giani Mohan Singh and Kartar Singh, the later of whom would later be accepted as the jathedar (leader).
-Furthermore, after the death of Thakur Singh, the leadership of Taksal as was handed over to Giani Ram Singh Sangrawa by the SGPC in January 2005.
+Furthermore, after the death of Thakur Singh Bhindranwale, the leadership of Taksal as was handed over to Giani Ram Singh Sangrawa by the SGPC in January 2005.
 Despite this, senior leadership and members of Taksal accepted Harnam Singh Khalsa as the successor.
-In July 2017, Taksal chief Harnam Singh Khalsa was hailed as the successor to Jarnail Singh Bhindrawala by the SGPC.
+In July 2017, Taksal chief Harnam Singh Khalsa was hailed as the successor to Jarnail Singh Bhindranwale by the SGPC.
 Giani Ram Singh Sangrawa now heads a breakaway group as "mukh sevadar" (chief servicemember).
 Controversy exists over whether or not Baba Harnam Singh or Giani Ram Singh can claim "jathedari" (leadership status), or if the individuals are merely "mukh sevadar" (chief servicemembers) or "mukhi" (chiefs).